le717/webring/README.md

 entries.
 These filters are supported on both the root URL and the simple embed endpoints.
 These options are provided through query parameters to the URLs.

+Filtering out the site requesting the webring from the webring entries requires the HTTP `ORIGIN` header to be properly set for the request.

 - `include_rotted: bool = "yes"`: Include entries that have been determined to be rotten
 - `include_web_archive: bool = "yes"`: Include entries that can only be accessed through the Web Archive (added in version 1.4.0)